-- Your project is not just an idea, but you have started to implement it in some way
+- Your project is not just an idea, but you have started to implement it in some way.

-- Your project directly addresses at least one of the United Nations Sustainable Development Goals
+- Your project directly addresses at least one of the United Nations Sustainable Development Goals.

 - Projects may be individual or group led.
 Where there is a large student group (e.g. a student society), a leadership group of up to 7 students should be identified as the main entrants.
 Note: groups must be comprised solely of students - either (1) entirely of current UConn Students; (2) lead by a current UConn Student and include recent UConn graduates from the last two years; or (3) current UConn Students and Students from another U21 Member Institution.
 No external members or faculty may be a part of the group.

 - You can still enter if you have already received or applied for other development funding and awards.
-However, all current or pending applications or awards must be declared when you enter RISE, so that U21 can establish there is no conflict of interest.
+However, all current or pending applications or awards must be disclosed when you enter RISE, so that U21 can establish there is no conflict of interest.

 1. Written Application